top of page

 You're typically reacting to something much older.

-Unresolved core wounds, typically formed in childhood or early relational trauma, have made your nervous system learn to interpret present-day tension as past danger.
+Unresolved default patterns, shaped by past experiences of emotional friction, have trained your nervous system to interpret present-day tension as past danger.

 Meaning, your past is coming up in your present.